Organic Olive Oil vs. Regular Olive Oil

 About the businessAlthough both regular olive oil and organic olive oil are healthy and every chef’s favorite, organic Extra Virgin Olive Oil is a league ahead given its various benefits and richness in flavor.

 At Pura Olea, we sell premium quality organic olive oil extracted from hand-picked olives.
 Our clients choose us for our products which are loaded with nutrients, making them much more beneficial for your health than the other alternatives you find in the market.
-For more information about us, contact us at (425) 243-9574, reach out to us at email@example.com, or fill out our contact form.
+For more information about us, contact us at (425) 243-9574, reach out to us at firstname.lastname@example.org, or fill out our contact form.
+We have same-day free delivery in the greater Seattle area.